Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Always use single quotes for string literals.
 Use template literals, instead, if necessary.
 - Use strict equality checking (`===` and `!==` instead of `==` and `!=`).
 - When describing snippets, refer to methods, using their full name.
 For example, use `Array.prototype.reduce()`, instead of `reduce()`.
+- When referring to constructors, use the prototype's name.
+For example, use `Array` instead of `new Array()`.
 - Use variables only when necessary.
 Prefer `const` when the values are not altered after assignment, otherwise, use `let`.
 Do not use `var`.
 - Never use `eval()`.
 Your snippet will be disqualified immediately.